bugglespecies/bugglespecies.github.com/discord.md

 		</tr>
 		<tr>
 			<td scope="row">3.</td>
-			<td>Please keep all not safe for work content in tde NSFK channel.</td>
+			<td>Please keep all not safe for work content in the NSFK channel.</td>
 		</tr>
 		<tr>
 			<td scope="row">4.</td>
-			<td>No nudity in tde server.</td>
+			<td>No nudity in the server.</td>
 		</tr>
 		<tr>
 			<td scope="row">5.</td>
-			<td>Use common sense, not everytding is spelled out but try not to jump to
+			<td>Use common sense, not everything is spelled out but try not to jump to
 			conclusions and start arguments.</td>
 		</tr>
 		<tr>
 			<td scope="row">6.</td>
-			<td>Keep tdings to tdeir appropriate channel.
-Ex: Roleplay in tde roleplay channel,
+			<td>Keep things to their appropriate channel.
+Ex: Roleplay in the roleplay channel,
-			art to one of tde art channels, and memes to one of tde meme channels.</td>
+			art to one of the art channels, and memes to one of the meme channels.</td>
 		</tr>
 		<tr>
 			<td scope="row">7.</td>
-			<td>Don't go around starting fights witd otder species.</td>
+			<td>Don't go around starting fights with other species.</td>
 		</tr>
 		<tr>
 			<td scope="row">8.</td>
-			<td>Please follow tde basic guidelines on how to make a Buggle and go to
+			<td>Please follow the basic guidelines on how to make a Buggle and go to
 			<span class="discord-tag">#taken-buggles</span> to see if your Buggle idea is available.</td>
 		</tr>
 		<tr>